foxmcloud555/Drone-Navigation/README.md

 # Deployment -

 * Make sure the crazyflie is turned on and the radio is plugged in.
 * Run the Kinect project first.
-It should run, but you will see nothing.
-This is normal, as nothing will launch until you have also run the associated python script.
+It will run but you will see nothing as nothing will launch until you have also run the associated python script.
 It must be done in this order.
-* Once you have run the Python script, the Crazyflie should connect to the radio *The Kinect user interface will now launch.
+* Once you have run the Python script, the Crazyflie should connect to the radio and the Kinect project will now launch.
-*It will begin in Crazyflie tracking mode.
-Adjust the crazyflie tracking sliders (the ones on the left) until your blue tracking object is the only white blob on screen, and everything else is black.
+* It will begin in Crazyflie calibration mode.
+Calibrate the crazyflie tracking object (blue) using the sliders until your tracking object is the only white blob on screen.
-* In the drop down menu, switch to target tracking mode.
-Adjust the tracking sliders (on the right this time) until the target is the only white blob on screen.
+* In the drop down menu, switch to target calibration mode.
+Repeat the process for this (red) object.
 * You can now switch to tracker output, but be aware this will begin the flight routine.
-*The crazyflie will now move on a 2D plane towards the target!
+* The crazyflie will now move on a 2D plane towards the target!

 ### Troubleshooting ###

-* ensure your working environment does not have a source of strong natural light in the view of the Kinect (i.e a window)
+* ensure your working environment does not have a source of strong natural light in the view of the Kinect (i.e a window).
+* ensure that the crazyflie is flat and stationary during the project start up, as this may interfere with its internal calibration.
+* ensure that the tracking objects do not get too close to the Kinect.